×

 Unfortunately, a DWI conviction often leads to the end of a commercial driver’s career.
 In order to protect your right to drive and your freedom, you need to hire an experienced criminal defense attorney to help you avoid conviction.

-If you are a CDL holder who has been arrested for a DWI in Albany, contact O’Brien & Eggleston PLLC today at 518-391-2369 for a free initial consultation.
+If you are a CDL holder who has been arrested for a DWI in NY, contact our dedicated Albany DWI attorney at O’Brien & Eggleston PLLC today by calling 518-391-2369 for a free initial consultation.
 Get more than two decades of combined experience on your side.

 Related Links: